- Chapters & Sections

 His interest in ecology arose out of studies in anthropology at Northern Arizona University, where he discovered an enduring fascination with ethnobotany and traditional ecological knowledge.
 Subsequent travels in Latin America and exposure to rural livelihoods only served to deepen this interest, and SER has afforded him an invaluable opportunity to broaden his base of knowledge and contribute something tangible to efforts aimed at safeguarding biodiversity and fostering sustainable relationships between humans and their natural surroundings.

-Membership and Communications DirectorMarguerite Nutter is the Membership and Communications Director of the Society for Ecological Restoration where she is responsible for the relationship between the SER’s members and chapter and oversees the organization’s communications including SERNews, the bimonthly newsletter, social media and other external communications.
+Membership DirectorMarguerite Nutter is the Membership and Communications Director of the Society for Ecological Restoration where she is responsible for the relationship between the SER’s members and chapter and oversees the organization’s communications including SERNews, the bimonthly newsletter, social media and other external communications.

 Marguerite joined the SER in August 2015 and has more than 20 years experience in member relations and communications.
 She came to the SER from National Public Radio where she was the liaison to the organization’s member stations in the top 25 media markets and worked on collaborative projects between stations and the network.
 She also worked at several public radio stations where she led various fundraising initiatives.